-These aren’t the only materials that bongs can be made from.
+These aren’t the only materials that beginner bongs can be made from.
 However, they are by far the most common.
 We’ve detailed a few of the other bong materials we’ve seen with some of their pros and cons below.

-Wooden bongs are usually quite basic in their design and will most commonly have a single chamber.
+Wooden beginner bongs are usually quite basic in their design and will most commonly have a single chamber.
 The wood will be treated in some way to ensure it can hold liquids.
 Wooden bongs are usually a nightmare to clean but they are quite durable.

-Metal bongs will also usually follow a similarly basic design to those used by wooden bong manufacturers.
+Metal best bongs for beginners will also usually follow a similarly basic design to those used by wooden bong manufacturers.
 The material is obviously incredibly durable but this results in a very heavy piece.
 Although metal bongs are typically a bit of an eyesore, there are plenty of examples of attractive ones out there.

 Silicone bongs will also usually feature a fairly typical bong design (single chamber) and will have either a glass or metal downpipe/stem.
 Whilst they might not have the same “wow-factor” as bespoke glass pieces but that’s not to say they aren’t stylish.
 Silicone is available in loads of eye-catching colours, including vibrant neon shades impossible with translucent materials.